anishrajeshkumar2002/Read-and-Category-Prediction/README.md

 # Read-and-Category-Prediction

 # Objective
-Read prediction  Predict given a (user,book) pair from ‘pairs Read.csv’ whether the user would read the book (0 or 1).
+Read prediction: Predict given a (user,book) pair from ‘pairs Read.csv’ whether the user would read the book (0 or 1).
 Accuracy will be measured in terms of the categorization accuracy (fraction of correct predictions).
 The test set has been constructed such that exactly 50% of the pairs correspond to read books and the other 50% do not.

-Category prediction Predict the category of a book from a review.
+Category prediction: Predict the category of a book from a review.
 Five categories are used for this task, which can be seen in the baseline program, namely Children’s, Comics/Graphic Novels, Fantasy, Mystery/Thriller, and Romance.
 Performance will be measured in terms of the fraction of correct classifications.